syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

-// Setting the keydata to the newly added node.
+// Setting the key data to the newly added node.

 // Add the nodes to the selected node.

 private void treeViewAdv1_KeyDown(object sender, System.Windows.Forms.KeyEventArgs e)
 {

-     // Setting the keydata to the newly added node.
+     // Setting the key data to the newly added node.
      TreeNodeAdv node=new TreeNodeAdv("Node"+" "+e.KeyData.ToString());